BYUI-Web/BYUI-Transform/README.md

 # BYU-I Page Type Transformer
-This application searches a specified directory for XML files for pages of a specified schema.
+This application searches a specified directory of XML files for pages of a specified schema.
 After this search the user is able to select all or some of the pages found and apply an XSL transform to them.
 This application was specificaly built for transforming outdated Ingeniux pages to more current schemas.

 ## Usage
 The application requires the following: